Unfortunately, people act with ill intent towards one another every day.

-Arguably one of the most heinous acts one person can do to another is sexually abusing them.
-Sexual abuse is always devastating for its victims, leaving them with physical injuries, emotional and mental distress, and so much more.
-In most cases, it takes years for sexual abuse victims to recover and move forwards with their lives.
-While the physical injuries may heal, the emotional and mental scars often remain.
+Arguably one of the most heinous acts one person can do to another is sexually abuse them.
+Sexual abuse is always devastating for its victims, leaving them with physical injuries, deep emotional and mental trauma and distress, and so much more.
+It often takes years for sexual abuse victims to move forward with their lives.
+While the physical injuries may heal, the emotional and mental scars remain.

-At Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C., our attorneys understand the magnitude and impact sexual abuse can have on victims.
-We take these cases extremely serious, treating them and sexual abuse victims with a level of care, respect, and due diligence that they deserve.
+At Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C., our attorneys understand the magnitude and impact sexual abuse can have on a victim.
+We take these cases extremely seriously, treating them and sexual abuse survivors with the level of care, respect, and due diligence that they deserve.

 Sexual abuse cases are always complicated.
 Fortunately, the attorneys at Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C. have assisted sexual abuse victims in both Louisiana and Mississippi.
 Through our seven decades of experience, we have acquired a thorough understanding of the legal implications of sexual abuse, and we will treat it with the sensitivity and seriousness needed to ensure that justice is served.